 Also, visually inspect the crossbars by sighting along the length of the crossbars looking for any evidence of damage.
+Zip up the center zipper.

-Pull back the neoprene protectors and check the control bar apex bracket hardware, including the clevis pin safeties, the control bar top plug bolts and nuts, and the elbow to apex bracket bolt and nut.
+Pull down the neoprene protectors and check the control bar apex bracket hardware, including the clevis pin safeties, the control bar top plug bolts and nuts, and the elbow to apex bracket bolt and nut.